Construction & Real Estate Companies That Sponsor H-1B Visas

 What roles in construction and real estate qualify for H-1B sponsorship?

-The H-1B is for specialty occupations that require at least a bachelor's degree in a specific field.
+The H-1B visa is for specialty occupations that require at least a bachelor's degree in a specific field.
 In this industry, that typically means civil engineers, structural engineers, geotechnical engineers, architects, BIM specialists, and real estate financial analysts.
 General labor or project superintendent roles usually don't qualify because they don't require a degree in a specific technical discipline.

 Do construction companies file H-1B petitions often?